DanzCode/nu-shell-book/en/installation.md

 {% include installation/use_rawkey_and_clipboard.md %}

-### RHEL
+### RHEL based distros

-You'll need to install "libxcb", "libssl-dev", and "lib11-dev".
+You will need to install "libxcb", "openssl-devel" and "libX11-devel":

+{% include installation/install_rhel_dependencies.md %}

 ### macOS